AlQaholic007/hydrabot/docs/deployment.md

 </details>

 - You can use whichever [environment](https://developer.github.com/v3/repos/deployments/#parameters) parameter used by GitHub's deployment API
-- Hydrab0t fails your deployment if your branch conflicts with master.
+- Hydrabot fails your deployment if your branch conflicts with master.
 To deploy a conflicting branch, then set `auto_merge` to `false` in playbook.
 - You can configure the `required-contexts` to match to your CI app.
-Do note however that a failure in these checks will lead to Hydrab0t failing a deployment.
+Do note however that a failure in these checks will lead to Hydrabot failing a deployment.